 5 Houseplants That You Can Ignore & Not Kill

 African Violets appreciate a thorough watering once a week, and otherwise prefer to be ignored.
 No misting or fussing required.
-In fact, they hate to get their leaves wet, and will droop if overwatered.
+They hate to get their leaves wet and will droop if overwatered.
 After purchase, leave them in their plastic pot, which can be hidden inside a more decorative “keeper pot,” for easy access.